startxfr/helm-repository/charts/cluster-auth/README.md

 # Cluster auth

 This helm chart is used to configure Auth at the cluster level.
-This chart is part of the [cluster-xxx startx helm chart series](https://helm-repository.readthedocs.io#cluster-helm-charts) that doesn't necessarily deployment pod but rather represent a cluster configuration state orchestrated by gitops tools like auth.
+This chart is part of the [cluster-xxx startx helm chart series](https://helm-repository.readthedocs.io#cluster-helm-charts) that doesn't necessarily deploy pods but rather represent a cluster configuration state orchestrated by gitops tools like auth.

 ## Requirements and guidelines